LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 ### You can use the `+` and `*` operators on strings.

 In the example above, we see that we can't subtract a single character from a string.
-But some arithmetic operators can be "overloaded" in Python so that they will work on strings.
-For example, adding" character strings together will concatenate them.
+But some arithmetic operators can be "overloaded" in Python so that they will work on strings. `Operator overloading` refers to an operator's ability to perform different roles depending on the data type (e.g., string or integer) its applied to.
+For example, adding character strings together will concatenate them.

 ```python
 full_name = 'Ahmed' + ' ' + 'Walsh'